Shaun T. Schafer

 Mindy Glover

-Mindy Glover, M.A., is an adjunct professor in the Department of Communication Studies at Metropolitan State University of Denver.
+Mindy Glover, M.A., is an affiliate professor in the Department of Communication Studies at Metropolitan State University of Denver.

 Darrin Duber-Smith